Real-time Spatial Retrieval Augmented Generation for Urban Environments: Preliminaries

 The central element of any FIWARE architecture is the context information, which consists of a set of entities with properties and relationships between them that allows modeling any use case.
 The core of the FIWARE platform lies in providing tools to manage this context information and can be divided into three fundamental components: 1) the Next Generation Service Interface for Linked Data (NGSI-LD) Standard~\cite{Context_Information_Management} that defines the format of the entities as linked data and provides an API specification to manage them effectively.
 2) A suite of components and APIs that enable the integration and management of data from diverse sources through the NGSI-LD standard, facilitating the development of intelligent applications.
 3) A collection of ontologies, named Smart Data Models\footnote{Smart Data Models: {https://github.com/smart-data-models}}, that allow model entities and ensure interoperability of data between systems.

 FIWARE components are divided into four layers: a) components responsible for context information management, such as the OrionLD context broker\footnote{OrionLD context broker: {https://github.com/FIWARE/context.Orion-LD}}.
-This component implements the NGSI-LD standard and provides the ability to access and modify NGSI-LD entities, also allowing asynchronous access to information through a publish-subscribe pattern. c) Components that act as gateways to physical systems or external systems, such as IoT Agents\footnote{IoT Agent: {https://github.com/FIWARE/catalogue/tree/master/iot-agents}}, which enable the connection to IoT sensors and actuators, or Draco\footnote{Draco: {https://github.com/ging/fiware-draco}}, which specializes in connecting to other data sources such as APIs or databases and acts as Extract Transform Load (ETL) system from any protocol and format to NGSI-LD. c) Processing systems, such as Cosmos\footnote{Cosmos: {https://github.com/ging/fiware-cosmos-orion-spark-connector}}, for big data processing and machine learning. d) Auxiliary systems, such as Keyrock\footnote{Keyrock: {https://fiware-idm.readthedocs.io/}} for security.
-Figure \ref{fig:fiware-components} shows the components of FIWARE divided into layers, and the official catalog\footnote{FIWARE catalogue: https://www.fiware.org/catalogue/} collects is a list of all of them.
+This component implements the NGSI-LD standard and provides the ability to access and modify NGSI-LD entities, also allowing asynchronous access to information through a publish-subscribe pattern. b) Components that act as gateways to physical systems or external systems, such as IoT Agents\footnote{IoT Agent: {https://github.com/FIWARE/catalogue/tree/master/iot-agents}}, which enable the connection to IoT sensors and actuators, or Draco\footnote{Draco: {https://github.com/ging/fiware-draco}}, which specializes in connecting to other data sources such as APIs or databases and acts as Extract Transform Load (ETL) system from any protocol and format to NGSI-LD. c) Processing systems, such as Cosmos\footnote{Cosmos: {https://github.com/ging/fiware-cosmos-orion-spark-connector}}, for big data processing and machine learning. d) Auxiliary systems, such as Keyrock\footnote{Keyrock: {https://fiware-idm.readthedocs.io/}} for security.

 Numerous studies have validated FIWARE components for the development of applications in urban environments demonstrating that they meet requirements such as real-time notifications, interoperability between systems, scalability, information security, integration with external systems, and IoT devices~\cite{doi:10.1049/PBBE005E_ch10, CONDE2022101723, ARAUJO2019250, loss2023using, 9346030, 9963753, 10.1007/978-3-031-60796-7-12}.
 However, none of these works have explored the inclusion of foundation models to enhance and provide new capabilities to these systems.